 finish tertiary colors

 create the most elegant and exciting

 fabrics when using interesting yarns and

 finishing techniques.
 This is a

-round robin class where each student will
+round robin class where each student

-weave technique.
+plain weave technique.
 Projects include

 deflected weft, mock leno, woven felt,